 Meanwhile, those who refuse to even consider changing their food or fashion habits skip merrily through life without any fear “hypocrite” being shouted at them, no matter how much devastation they leave in their wake, because they never pretended to care in the first place.

-But who said life was fair?
+But, who said life was fair?

 The trade-offs: is sustainable living worth the effort?

-But the trade-offs are well worth it.
+The trade-offs are well worth it.
 Sustainability is a word which evokes the assumption you are denying yourself something; or a product or experience is lacking in some way.
 The reality couldn’t be further from the truth.

 The restaurants we list on the site are run by genuinely passionate people, from the chefs to the servers.
 The dining experience is elevated when you’re interacting with people who are proud of what they produce and genuinely care that you’re having a good time.